 The Chicago City Council approved an ordinance that protects tenants facing eviction on Wednesday, June 17, 2020.
 Mayor Lightfoot’s introduction of the COVID-19 Eviction Protection Ordinance includes more stringent requirements for Chicago landlords who file new eviction cases when their tenants fail to pay rent because of economic fallout from the Coronavirus pandemic.
 The ordinance requires landlords to make “good faith” efforts to resolve non-payment disputes with tenants, such as establishing communication and allowing a seven-day grace period before proceeding with eviction cases.

 The ordinance applies to ALL dwellings within the city, so in that sense it covers a broader swath of housing than even the Chicago Residential Landlord Tenant Ordinance.
 The ordinance will apply to any pending eviction cases that were filed from the date Illinois Governor J.B.
 Pritzker signed an executive order halting evictions on March 21, 2020 and covers eviction cases filed during the first 60 days after the state’s eviction courts reopen.
-Governor Pritzker’s statewide eviction moratorium is scheduled to expire on July 26, 2020.
+Governor Pritzker’s statewide eviction moratorium was recently extended through September 19, 2020.

 Extended Grace Periods Called for in New Ordinance